Breaking time-reversal symmetry for ratchet models of molecular machines: Results

 As trap speed $u$ increases (Fig.~\ref{fig:Avsh}b, left to right), work distributions depart from Gaussian distributions, gaining the secondary components discussed in the preceding paragraphs.
 These components, with less overlap than the Gaussian work distributions of linear response, cause time asymmetries above linear response, as shown in Fig.~\ref{fig:Avsh}a.

 For higher barrier $\HEIGHT$, time asymmetry $A$ is higher at a given dissipation (Fig.~\ref{fig:Avsh}a).
+This can be considered as either increasing the time asymmetry at a given dissipation, or reaching a given time asymmetry at a lower dissipation.
 Figure~\ref{fig:Avsh}c shows work distributions for increasing barrier height $\HEIGHT$.
 As $\HEIGHT$ increases, the system is less likely to cross from the initial to the far side of the barrier, which narrows the work distributions and decreases their overlap, producing higher time asymmetries.

 Maximum dissipation is achieved with the fastest trap speeds, approaching instantaneous trap movement, such that the system is unable to substantially diffuse over the protocol duration.
+The maximum achievable time asymmetry increases with trap stiffness $k$.
 For a system effectively frozen in its initial position (drawn from the initial equilibrium ensemble), the maximum dissipation $h_{\text{max}}=\tfrac{1}{2}k$ (shown as a vertical dashed line in Fig.~\ref{fig:Avsh}a) equals the energy change in changing the trap from $x_{\text{trap}}=0$ to $x_{\text{trap}}=1$, averaged over the equilibrium distribution given $x_{\text{trap}}=0$ (see Appendix~\ref{sec:instant}).